JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 approach with the `embedAndSignAppleFrameworkForXcode` task in the project's build phase.
 If you're connecting a Kotlin framework through the CocoaPods plugin or through Swift package with `binaryTarget`, migrate first.

-### Migrate from SPM binaryTarget integration {initial-collapse-state="collapsed" collapsible="true"}
+### Migrate from SwiftPM binaryTarget integration {initial-collapse-state="collapsed" collapsible="true"}

-To migrate from the SPM integration with `binaryTarget`:
+To migrate from the SwiftPM integration with `binaryTarget`:

 1. In Xcode, clean build directories using **Product** | **Clean Build Folder** or with the
    <shortcut>Cmd + Shift + K</shortcut> shortcut.